 It is not just the responsibility of the government or policymakers, but also the automobile industry or vehicle manufacturers.
 Since the rising percentage of CO2 emission has been identified more from the vehicles.
-With rising population, rising economy, vehicles are compulsory for daily needs to meet.
+With a rising population and rising economy, vehicles are compulsory for daily needs to meet.

 The important steps taken by the vehicle manufacturers are: –

 - R&D (Research and Development) leaders

 As per European Union’s 2006 R&D Investment Scoreboard, 12 auto companies from the top 50 companies have been identified as the leaders in the investments for R&D purposes.
 Around 85 billion € per year is spent by the vehicle manufacturing industry on R&D projects like safe, clean, and more fuel-efficient automobiles dedicated to improving the environment.